 It’s expected that some athletic purists will seek to know the reasons why billiards is called a sport.
 You might also be wondering if playing pool requires some sort of physical exertion.

-To begin from the later, without realizing it, billiards takes a lot of physical and mental exertion, more than its given credit for.
+Without realizing it, billiards takes a lot of physical and mental exertion, more than it’s given credit for.

 When this type of game is played more often, players will begin to notice muscle growth on their bodies.

-Also, because of the several techniques involved in the game, excellent muscular control is always required, including an excellent hand to eye coordination.
+Also, because of the several techniques involved in the game, excellent muscular control is always required, including excellent hand-to-eye coordination.

-The fact is, every pool player requires hand to eye coordination skills to excel in the game.
+The fact is, that every pool player requires hand-to-eye coordination skills to excel in the game.

 Every effort you make during the game starting from aiming your target accurately, stroking your pool cue rightly, and applying spin on the pool ball will determine your success or failure.